CHIANG MAI TO THE GREAT WALL OF CHINA

 Tiger Leaping Gorge & Climb to the Tibetan Plateau

 We depart Lijiang and ride toward one of the tour’s true highlights—Tiger Leaping Gorge.
-Carved by the mighty Yangtze River, this is the third deepest gorge in the world and a stunning section of road for any adventure rider.
+Carved by the mighty Yangtze River, this is the forth deepest gorge in the world and a stunning section of road for any adventure rider.
+The legend tells about a hunted tiger who escaped by jumping 25 meters (narrowest point) using a rock in the middle.

 From there, we continue climbing into the mountains, ascending to the Tibetan Plateau.
 The ride to Shangri-La takes us along a modern mountain road that offers sweeping views and changing landscapes as we enter a region where Tibetan and Chinese cultures converge.
+We climb over a 3719-meter pass.
 At over 3,000 meters above sea level, Shangri-La marks our arrival at the gateway to Tibet.

 Into Sichuan’s Tibetan Frontier & the Kham Region